mikelmh025/LPB/README.md

 This is a small tool for blending two face images together using the Laplacian Pyramid Blending technique.

 # Data:
 The test image has been included in the LPB-TestData folder.

+# Demo:
-The demo output is included in the result folder under LPB-TestData.
+The demo output is included in the result folder, seperated by different gpLevel.

 # How to use:
 python blend.py